eatpoopandgrowstrong/EP0401-Python-Programming-For-IoT/Prep/readme.md

     - Would be nice to haves

+- Editors:
+    - Personal Preference, try both, feel free to explore others
+        - Visual Studio Code
+        - Spyder

+-

+Hardware:
+- Maybe webcam etc if opencv
+- Breadboarding?
+For testing only, will be pretty jank if final

 ## How to view modules?
 - Go to cmd prompt and type pip list